-It goes without saying, it’s been a tough couple of weeks.
+It goes without saying, the last several months have been a tough.

 With some heavy news cycles and uncertain times all around, you are probably feeling a little lost wondering how to manage your employer brand during this challenging time.
 A lot of things are changing, there are notable shifts in candidate behaviour, media consumption and the use of social platforms that require brands to reconsider how they relate to their users.

 If the global COVID-19 crisis has taught us anything, it’s how many options we have for remaining connected with the people (and brands) in our lives.
 Social media, digital content, emails, text messages, and even video conferencing are not only important methods of communication and sharing information, they’re also vital tools for helping you manage your employer brand footprint in this time of social distancing.